Transcription:

 And sometimes I get great answers and

-Sometimes I don't get any answers at
+Sometimes I don't get any answers at554

 00:15:07,602 --> 00:15:11,562